reductstore/website/blog/2024-03-15-ROS-integration/index.md

     pixel_format: "raw_mjpeg"
 ```

-After configuring the `usb_cam` package, you can run the `usb_cam` node to start capturing images and publishing them to the `/image_raw` topic.
+We can run the `usb_cam` node to start capturing images and publishing them to the `/image_raw` topic using the following command:

 ```bash
 ros2 run usb_cam usb_cam_node_exe --ros-args --params-file ./usb_cam_params.yaml
 ```

-Once the `usb_cam` node is running, you can start the custom ROS 2 node that listens to the `/image_raw` topic and stores the images in ReductStore.
+Once the `usb_cam` node is running, we can start the custom ROS 2 node that listens to the `/image_raw` topic and stores the images in ReductStore.

 ```bash
 ros2 run reduct_camera capture_and_store